zjrohrbach/hledger-importing-scripts/README.md

 Configuration
 =============

 1. These scripts assume that you have a ledger journal and a data directory set up as below.
-A sample setup is provided in the `sample-ledger-data` directory.
+A sample setup is provided in the `EXAMPLE/` directory.
 ~~~
   data/
     |